USB Test

 - Three new fixed voltages have been added: 28V (above 100W), 36V (above 140W), and 48V (above 180W).

-* Due to the increase in the maximum charging power, the new USB PD architecture defines a more stringent power protocol to ensure that high-power products can be used safely.
-The safety requirements for products designed with a power range of 100-240W will also be more stringent.
-You should pay attention to countries' Safety regulations for import sales.
+The new USB PD architecture defines a more stringent power protocol to ensure that high-power products can be used safely while enabling greater maximum charging power.
+In addition, safety requirements for products with power ranges between 100-240W have also become more stringent.
+Do refer to your target region’s country legislation regarding safety regulations before sending products for import.

 PD Merged Test Specification: